forio/flow.js/documentation/graphing-overview/index.html.md

 		<input data-f-bind="sampleInt"></input>
 		<hr>

-		<p>Here is a div with the Contour chart used in Extension #1, based on two variables updated automatically when the model is advanced: </p>
+		<p>Here is a div with the Contour chart used in Step #5, based on two variables updated automatically when the model is advanced: </p>
 		<div class="mySecondChart"></div>
 		<p><button data-f-on-click='advanceModel'>Advance Model</button></p>
 		<hr>